BaamPark/IncrementalShortestPathAlgorithm/README.md

 - Implemented LDSP algorithm proposed in 2004.
 - Implemented QUINCA algorithm proposed in 2016
 - Wrote unit testing for QUINCA and PR algorithms
-- Benchmarked the QUINCA, PR algorithms
+- Benchmarked the QUINCA, PR , LDSP algorithms

 ## References
 - [1] Ramalingam, Ganesan, and Thomas Reps.
 "On the computational complexity of dynamic graph problems."
 Theoretical Computer Science 158, no. 1-2 (1996): 233-277.
 - [2] Slobbe, Arie, Elisabetta Bergamini, and Henning Meyerhenke."Faster incremental all-pairs shortest paths."
 KIT, 2016.

+- [3] Camil Demetrescu and Giuseppe F. Italiano.
+"A new approach to dynamic all pairs shortest paths."
+J. ACM, 51(6):968–992, 2004.